 Taking your super as a lump sum might be tempting, but it won't be the best option for everyone.

-Taking a lump sum
+Taking your super as a lump sum

 Making your money last